learn-co-curriculum/phase-1-using-fetch/README.md

    _quickly_
 2. _Then_ we use JavaScript to add more to the DOM, behind the scenes

-Current implementations of AJAX rely the following  technologies:
+Current implementations of AJAX rely on the following technologies:

 - `fetch`
 - `Promises`